 In Sweden we are beginning to work with early childhood programs in areas of high immigrant and refugee populations.
 ICRI is being asked to establish certain early childhood centers for immigrant children where home languages are utilized and include teachers from home countries.
 In the 1990s, ICRI Europe received funding from the European Union to create a coordinated network of youth councils in Eastern and Western Europe.
 ICRI continues to provide training on youth development and child advocacy to these councils and to community-based organizations serving European youth.

-- Over 300 youth have participated in youth activity programs designed to integrate immigrant and refugee children into Scandinavian society.
+- 300 youth have participated in youth activity programs designed to integrate immigrant and refugee children into Scandinavian society.